Events are the double-edged sword of the nonprofit world.

 ▢ Registration.
 What do you need from attendees to successfully register them – email, phone number, full name?
 Will they have name tags printed at the event, and will there be a ticket price?
 Your event is an experience, but it doesn’t begin at your venue on event day.
 It begins from the moment someone decides to RSVP.
 Keep this in mind and don’t glaze over the registration details.

 ▢ Social Strategy.
-Your social media presence leading up to the event can bring buzz and RSVP’s your way.
+Social media presence leading up to the event can bring buzz (and even RSVP’s) your way.
 Plan out your tweets, Facebook posts and any other social media pushes so that you’re reaching the people you want through the necessary channels.
-(You may even want to plot out your event-day posts and create a hashtag, so that attendees can share the love on their platforms too!)
+You may even want to plot out your event-day posts and create a hashtag, so that attendees can share the love on their platforms too!

 3. The Logistics

 You have the program, and some idea of where you’ll get the people.
 Now, what are all of the behind-the-scenes details that need to be ironed out in order for this to be a success?

 Logistics will be specific to the type of event you’re hosting and the size.
 Either way, don’t forget to touch base on the following:

 ▢ Venue.
 You need to have a venue set before you can send invitations.
 Consider the size of your event, the goal, your program and your budget.
 You can get pretty creative with this – the office conference room, hotel ballrooms, public parks, co-working spaces, barns and your local city hall are just some ideas!

 ▢ Food.
 Are you feeding your attendees, and at what scale?
 I’ve seen your typical cheese and fruit plates, expensive dinners, and even meals donated by food trucks.
 There are tons of options, so really think about your program, budget, ticket costs, and time of day when deciding how to sustain your guests.
 Then make your vendor requests in advance, so that they have time to get it right (and always confirm closer to the date).